Ematerasu/LeagueClientManager/README.md

 ## How to run this app?
 Download from my google disc: https://drive.google.com/file/d/1tIxCJ_UnT1H_QKI_Ieqlic7tp5DA2L_I/view?usp=sharing, unzip and run LCM.exe (make shortcut on Desktop or anywhere you want)
+When running first time it will automatically locate League of Legends on your computer.

 ## How to run locally with python
 I intend to make an exe file from this.
 But if you clone this repo you need to install the requirements with